pvcraven/arcade_book/source/labs/lab_01_first_program/first_program.rst

 5. Share the repository.
 See :ref:`share-repository`.
 6. Clone the repository. :ref:`clone-repository`.
 7. Create and run a test program that prints ``Hello``.
 See :ref:`print-hello-world`.
 8. Commit and push the updated program to BitBucket.
-See :ref:`first-commit`.
+See :ref:`commit`.
 9. Update your program to print something longer.
 Commit and push again.
 See :ref:`print-multiple-lines`.
 10. Examine and try out different **escape codes**.
 See :ref:`escape-codes`.
 11. Now is the time to work on Lab 01.
 Make sure you are working in the Lab 01 folder, with the ``lab_01.py`` file.